OK

 • PIN IT

 Lake Dalhalla in Sweden is one of only three sites in the world whose conformation is the result of the impact of a meteorite with the earth's surface.
 This asset alone would be sufficient to make the location of this classical music festival worth the price of the ticket.
 Nestled among rocks, the lake is, however, also a place that combines a breathtaking view with exceptional acoustics that make it ideal and, above all, sufficiently intimate for opera performances.
-The location which has been used for concerts since 1991 under the initiative of Margareta Dellefors, a retired opera singer, now hosts the Dalhalla Opera Festival, one of the most renowned events in the calendar of classical music connoisseurs.
+The venue, which has been used for concerts since 1991 on the initiative of retired opera singer Margareta Dellefors, is now devoted mainly to individual concerts and hosted the Dalhalla Opera Festival, one of the most prestigious events in the classical music calendar.

 Dalhalla Opera Festival, Sweden.
 Photo Magnus Aker, Daniel Eriksson courtesy of Dalhalla